Shih-Yu/Articles/Livepeer/WebTutorial1.md

 ## Workflow for live streaming

-When creating a live stream ther are some equipments involved for the streamer.
-A streams needs to have a video source for capturing the visuals, an audio source to capture the sounds, if any that goes with the video.
-After that is established, the raw data from both sources needs to be converted so that it can be trasmitted over the internet.
+When creating a live stream there are some equipments involved for the streamer.
+A live stream needs to have a `video source` for capturing the visuals, an `audio source` to capture the sounds, if any that goes with the video.
+After that is established, the raw data from both sources needs to be `encoded` so that it can be trasmitted over the internet.
 Afterwards, this data then needs to be converted to the ideal formats regardless of what the device is for viewing.
-This is what the transcode does.
-Finally, a player of some sort is used to play back the final version of the data and is what the view will see.
+This is what the `transcode` does.
+Finally, a `player` of some sort is used to play back the final version of the data and is what the viewer will see.

 Below are simplified steps to create a simple live stream: